aiven/devportal/docs/products/postgresql/howto/upgrade.rst

    Optimizer statistics are not transferred during major version upgrades, running ``ANALYZE`` ensures that queries run efficiently.

-More information about upgrade and failover procedures can be found in the :doc:`dedicated page <../concepts/how-upgrade-failover>`.
+More information about upgrade and failover procedures can be found in the :doc:`dedicated page <../concepts/upgrade-failover>`.

 ..
 Warning::
     Once the upgrade is started, the PostgreSQL instance can't be restored to the previous version.
-All the pre-existing PostgreSQL backups can no longer be used for procedures like Point In Time Recovery, Since they were created with an earlier PostgreSQL major version.
+Similarly, the pre-existing backups cannot be used for procedures such as Point In Time Recovery since they were created with an earlier version of PostgreSQL.